The 21 persuasion tips are in PDF form below for you too

 Repetition is necessary to retain a certain piece of information to memory.
 For example, if you need to learn a certain poem, you keep repeating it to yourself, even in your sleep, so you could commit it to memory.
 This method is also needed to promote a better understanding of a certain idea or issue.

 Repetition also breeds familiarity.
 The more often you reiterate the merits of your proposal, the more likely the other person will feel and think that what you’re saying is the one and only truth.
-There might be other brands in the industry, yet if your prospect is most familiar with yours because of your advertising strategies, then he is likely to buy what you are offering.
+There might be other brands in the industry, yet if your prospect is most familiar with yours because of your advertising strategies, then they are likely to buy what you are offering.

 Of course, repetition should not be overdone as familiarity can also breed contempt, as the saying goes.
 If you bombard the buyer too much, you will appear desperate, your campaign will look forced, and your approach will seem irritating.
 You want to win the other person over to your side, not drive them away by being too pushy.

 There is a method to successful repetition, and that is moderation.
 As with anything else in this world, too much is too much.
 If you start annoying others with your aggressiveness, you’re not likely to get any positive response, now or any time in the future.

 First, the attitude of persuasion comes from within.
 You have to believe and convince yourself that you can sell, and sell a lot!